-Poison When poisoned, you sustain initial Hit Point and neurological damage in line with the strength of the Poison.
+Swallowing poisonous Potions causes you to sustain initial Hit Point and neurological damage in line with the strength of the Poison.
 If you're lucky enough to find a Potion that cures Poison, drink it!
 Otherwise, find a Healer right away!
 Your Stats will continue to go down until you eventually die.